jhpyle/docassemble/_docs/helloworld.md

 Click the ![Install]({{ site.baseurl }}/img/playground-packages-button-install.png) button.
-This will take a snapshot of your package, bundle it all up into a [Python] package, and install that [Python] package on the computer.
+This will take a snapshot of your Steward, bundle it all up into a [Python] package, and install that [Python] package on the [server].

-Now, users can run the interview using a different URL.
-If your server is `interview.example.com`, users will be able to run the interview by visiting a URL like:
+Now, users can run the Steward using a different URL.
+If your server URL is `Steward.example.com`, users will be able to run this particular interview by visiting a URL like:

 > https://interview.example.com/interview?i=docassemble.helloworld:data/questions/hello.yml